-Since June 16, 2020, Lithuania has been slowly reopening its borders for tourism.
-As of August 9th, more EU nations and a few third-party countries can now travel to this beautiful country without restrictions.
+Since June 16, 2020, Lithuania has reopened its borders for tourism.
+It started by allowing travelers from EU nations and a few third-party countries that are considered safe by the EU council.

 Who Can Enter Lithuania As Tourist?